Elne tourism & sightseeing

 The cloisters were also built over the course of three hundred years, which explains why some parts are more ornamented than others - despite this the closters are very beautiful, with marble arches featuring interesting capital stones surrounding a nicely maintained garden.
 The cloisters now also contain a Museum of History and a Museum of Archaeology.

-Other sites of interest
+Other sites of interest in Elne

 Still in the Upper Town you can also see the ruins of the Episcopal Palace and the Capucins Convent, while in the Lower Town, believed to be the oldest part of Elne, archaeological excavations have revealed a very early roman-christian necropolis.